Skip to content

 maple 1,450 High hardness, wear-resistant, suitable for musical instruments and floors

-walnut 1,010 Dark grain, noble and elegant, ideal for high-quality furniture
+walnut 1,010 Dark grain, ideal for furniture

 2. Hardness: A decisive factor when choosing furniture wood